agampaa/BinaryTree/README.md

 Tree.py
 =======

-    Has the Class Tree and functions (Constructor, Insertion, Lookup, Least Common Ancestor) Has the Class NonexistentError for raising custom exception when element is nonexistent
+    Has the Class Tree and Functions (Constructor, Insertion, Lookup, Least Common Ancestor) Has the Class NonexistentError for raising custom exception when element is nonexistent

 TreeTests.py